-Sadly there are countless “leaders” out there who complain about their teams not performing up to par, but if they looked in the mirror, they would realize their teams are just modeling their own poor B and C Player behaviors.
-As leadership expert John Maxwell challenges, what shadow are you casting as a leader?
+Sadly there are countless “leaders” out there who complain about their teams not performing up to par, but if they look in the mirror, they will realize their teams are just modeling their own poor B and C Player behaviors.
+As leadership expert John Maxwell challenges, “What shadow are you casting as a leader?”

 Here are some bona fide B and C Player “leadership” tendencies that are guaranteed to stunt your team from being A Players:

-- Say you are open to feedback, but you are always on the defensive when feedback is given.
+- Say you are open to feedback, but are always on the defensive when feedback is given

-- Miss your own targets while demanding your team hits theirs.
+- Miss your own targets while demanding your team hit theirs

 - Not giving your A Players quality time